vars1ty/JustFetch/README.md

 You can specify a custom output color for the whole message by passing `--red` / `--green` / `--blue` with a value from `0` to `255`.

 For example: `./just-fetch --red 0 --green 255 --blue 0`

+## Building
+JustFetch uses `xargo` to build, you can of course still use normal `cargo` if you don't want to benefit from the smaller file-size.

+Use `./build.sh` to build using `xargo`, assuming you have it installed alongside with `rust-src`.